 Sharps are a great choice for embroidery because their round eye helps prevent wear on the fibers.
 The sharp point helps pierce the fabric and make a smooth stitch.

-- John James has a set of embroidery needles (Sharps) in the cute Pebbles container (7043A).
+- John James has a set of embroidery needles (Sharps) in the cute Pebbles container.

 If you are stitching with really heavy or thick fibers, you may prefer a Chenille needle.
 It is shaped like a tapestry needle but has a sharp tip.
-John James has a Chenille Pebbles (7043B) Mary Arden also has a set with sizes 18-24 (7034A).
+John James has a Chenille Pebbles.

 You will want to use a hoop with Redwork or general embroidery.
 The key to uniform stitches is to keep your fabric snug so your stitching tension is even.

-- Spring hoops (6962) keep the tension with the metal hoop that fits inside the plastic outer ring.
+- Spring hoops keep the tension with the metal hoop that fits inside the plastic outer ring.
 This works well if you have a thinner fabric such as trigger cloth or muslin.
-In my experience, heavier fabrics like Aida is too bulky and tends to pop out of the ring.
+Heavier fabrics like Aida may be too bulky and could pop out of the ring.

 We’ve come a long way in perfecting ways to transfer the patterns to fabric.
 In the past, the stitcher would go to their area dry-goods store and choose a design from the catalog.
 The clerk would pull out the template, a stiff paper that had the pattern drawn on it with little holes pricked along the lines.
 Chalk or an ink would be rubbed over the paper so the dots would appear on the fabric, usually muslin.